Honda Pilot Insurance Rates

 Ready to secure cheap Honda Pilot insurance rates?
 Enter your five-digit ZIP code into our FREE quote comparison tool to start comparing affordable Honda Pilot car insurance quotes right away.

-Average insurance prices for a Honda Pilot are $1,310 every 12 months with full coverage.
-Comprehensive insurance costs on average $306 a year, collision costs $448, and liability coverage is estimated at $398.
-Buying just liability costs approximately $460 a year, with insurance for high-risk drivers costing $2,804 or more.
-16-year-old drivers receive the highest rates at $4,846 a year or more.
+Average insurance rates for a Honda Pilot are $1,310 a year for full coverage insurance.
+Comprehensive insurance costs around $306 each year, collision insurance costs $448, and liability coverage costs around $398.
+A policy with just liability insurance costs as low as $460 a year, and coverage for high-risk drivers costs $2,804 or more.
+16-year-old drivers receive the highest rates at up to $4,846 a year.

 Average premium for full coverage: $1,310